Biography

 Sam moved to Oxford in 2016 where he completed his undergraduate degree in Medical Science at Oxford Brookes University.
 During his degree, Sam's research project involved working with The University of Oxford on the TEPHRA study to investigate the relationship between blood pressure and cardiac anatomy in adults born prematurely.

-In the final year of his PhD, Sam accepted a position as a post-doctoral researcher at King's College to work with Dr Paul Taylor and colleagues in the Women & Children's Health Department on the follow-up study of children from the UPBEAT trial, where he will be responsible for collecting and analysing the study data.
-Sam's research interests include paediatric echocardiography and the prevention of cardiovascular disease.
+In the final year of his PhD, Sam accepted a position as a post-doctoral research associate at King's College London to work with Dr Paul Taylor and colleagues in the Department of Women & Children's Health on the follow-up study of 700 children from mother who participated in the UPBEAT trial, where he will be responsible for collecting and analysing the study data.
+This study aims to understand whether a lifestyle programme in pregnant women with obesity can result in a healthier cardiovascular phenotype in the 10 year-old child offspring.
+Sam's research interests include the primordial and primary prevention of cardiovascular disease.

 Research